by Caitlin Couture, LMT and Heidi Weiss, MPH

 Interestingly, the movement and manual therapy sides of tension release can help to assist each other.
 While we wouldn’t recommend getting a massage right before a workout, regular bodywork will assist your physical fitness in ways that might surprise you.

-Caitlin is open for bookings for massage and energy work on Fridays and one Saturday a month, and you can schedule with her here.
+Caitlin is open for bookings for massage and energy work on Tuesdays and Fridays, as well one Saturday monthly.
+If you are looking for massage in Portland, Oregon, you can schedule with her here.